Welcome to TN Valley Robotics

 Since 2005, TVA Partners in Education has supported Robotics in Education, starting with a handful of schools.
 In 2017, Greater Chattanooga Robotics was formed to continue supporting Robotics in Education for nearly 40 Chattanooga area schools, as TVA endeavors to support Robotics Programming for more than 200 schools throughout the Tennessee Valley.
 To reflect our support of robotics across the 7 state region known as the Tennessee Valley we have rebranded our non-profit to TN Valley Robotics.

-TN Valley Robotics will be supporting local robotics tournaments: TN Chattanooga (North GA) Regional FLL Qualifying Tournaments in Blairsville, GA, Chattanooga, TN, and Dalton and Rossville, GA on Saturdays, November 16 & 23, 2019.
+TN Valley Robotics will be supporting local robotics tournaments: TN Chattanooga (North GA) Regional FLL Qualifying Tournaments in Blairsville, GA, Saturday, November 23; Chattanooga, TN, Saturday, November 23; Dalton, GA, Saturday November 16; and Rossville, GA on Saturday, November 16,2019.
 The specific date for each location will be announced at the end of July.

-TN Chattanooga (North GA) Regional FLL Championship Tournament, Saturday, December 14, 2019 at Chattanooga State Community College; TN Chattanooga (North GA) FLL Jr EXPO;
+TN Chattanooga (North GA) Regional FLL Championship Tournament, Saturday, December 14, 2019 at Eastbrook Middle School, Dalton, GA; which will include the TN Chattanooga (North GA) FLL Jr EXPO.

 TNVRobotics Chattanooga VEX IQ League Play; TNVRobotics Chattanooga VEX EDR League Play; TNVRobotics Chattanooga VEX IQ Regional Qualifier - hosted by Volkswagen.